-- Powder 4 to 5 cardamoms and 1 to 2 cloves in a mortar-pestle.
+- Powder cardamoms and cloves in a mortar-pestle.
 Keep aside.

-- In a pan take the grated or shredded mangoes along with sugar.
+- In a pan, take the grated or shredded mangoes and sugar.
 Addition of sugar depends upon the tartness of the mangoes and your taste.
-I added 1.5 cups sugar.

-- Switch on the flame.
-Stir this sugar+mango mixture very well.
+- Switch on the heat.
+Stir the mango-sugar mixture very well.

-- On a low flame or sim, cook this mixture.
+- On low heat, cook the mango-sugar mixture.
 Initially the sugar will melt and consistency will be watery.

 - Stir often so that the sugar does not crystallize and keep on simmering the mixture.

-- Add the cardamom+clove powder and a few strands of saffron (crushed).
+- Add the powdered cardamom and clove mixture and saffron (crushed).
 Mix very well.

 - Cool it completely and then spoon in a clean sterilized glass jar or bottle.

-- Serve aam ka murabba as a side condiment with a north indian meal or you can also have with chapatis or rotis.
+- Serve Aam Ka Murabba or Mango Murabba as a side condiment with a North Indian meal or with roti or paratha.